digiexe-official/Reviews/reviews/podia review.md

 I especially appreciated the drip content feature—it allowed me to release content strategically, keeping students engaged over time.

 ### 💼 Selling Digital Products Felt Professional
-From eBooks to templates, every digital download had its own sales page, checkout, and delivery system built-in.
+From eBooks to templates, every digital download had its own sales page, checkout, and delivery system built in.
 I didn’t need to use other tools.
 Podia gave me full control, branding, and sales tracking in one place.

 ### 💬 Running My Community Was a Game-Changer